VMechLAB/TerOS/README.md

 ## Roadmap

-**V1.0** is out.
-It has the desktop, window manager, core apps, fake filesystem, persistent storage, garden, themes and wallpapers.
+**V1.0** It has the desktop, window manager, core apps, fake filesystem, persistent storage, garden, themes and wallpapers.

+**V1.1** Just went back to the previous version that had that " retro feel " and not just AI lookalike.

 **V2.0** is coming for WebOS2 by Stardance.
 Planned so far: